-With respect to type of dose and administration, Petitioner asserts that van de Putte's dosing regimen reflects the well-known advantages of subcutaneous administration over other forms of administration (e.g., intravenous dosing), and fixed dosing over weight-based dosing.
+With respect to type of dose and administration of the dose, Petitioner asserts that van de Putte's dosing regimen reflects the well-known advantages of subcutaneous administration over other forms of administration (e.g., intravenous dosing), and fixed dosing over weight-based dosing.
 Pet.
-31-33 (citing Ex.
+30-33 (citing Ex.
 1002, 9; Ex.
 1006 ¶¶ 51-53; Ex.
 1008, 22:65-23:1).

-Patent Owner does not challenge Petitioner's showings in this regard, see generally Resp., and we agree with Petitioner that the record establishes by a preponderance of the evidence that the ordinarily skilled artisan would have had a reason to select subcutaneous, fixed dosing and a reasonable expectation of success in achieving a subcutaneous fixed dose.
-For example, Petitioner points to evidence that subcutaneous dosing would have been more convenient and less expensive for patients because they can selfadminister the dose in a short amount of time.
+Patent Owner does not specifically challenge Petitioner's showings in this regard, see generally Resp., and we agree with Petitioner that the record establishes by a preponderance of the evidence that the ordinarily skilled artisan would have had a reason to select subcutaneous, fixed dosing and had a reasonable expectation of success in achieving a subcutaneous fixed dose.

+For example, Petitioner points to evidence that subcutaneous dosing would have been more convenient and less expensive for patients because they can self-administer the dose in a short amount of time.
 Pet.
-32; Ex.
+30-31; Ex.
 1006 ¶ 51; Ex.
-1022, 9 (stating that "[i]n general, subcutaneous administration is more desirable for doctors and patients than intravenous administration" because subcutaneous administration "can be accomplished in minutes" and "can be performed practically anywhere without catheterization" (i.e., it does not require hospital visits like intravenous administration does)).
-And Dr. Baughman testifies that fixed dosing would have been easier and less costly for patients: fixed dosing "requires no patient action beyond injection," whereas body weight dosing requires the patient to prepare each injection before administration.
-Ex.
-1006 ¶ 52; see also Ex.
+1022, 7 (stating that "[i]n general, subcutaneous administration is more desirable for doctors and patients than intravenous administration" because subcutaneous administration "can be accomplished in minutes" and "can be performed practically anywhere without catheterization" (i.e., it does not require hospital visits like intravenous administration does)).

+Dr. Baughman testifies that fixed dosing would have been easier and less costly for patients: fixed dosing "requires no patient action beyond injection," whereas body weight dosing requires the patient to prepare each injection before administration.
+Ex. $1006 \, \P \, 52$ ; see also Ex.
 1008, 22:65-23:1 ("[I]t is especially advantageous to formulate parenteral compositions in dosage unit form for ease of administration and uniformity of dosage.").
-Dr. Baughman also points to the fixed dose, subcutaneous administration that had been approved for the anti-TNFα antibody ENBREL[®] in 1998.
-Ex.
-1006 ¶ 53.
+Dr. Baughman also points to the fixed dose, subcutaneous administration that had been approved for the anti-TNF $\alpha$ antibody ENBREL in 1998.
+Ex. $1006 \, \P \, 53$ .

 Finally, we note that patients in the clinical study described in van de Putte were receiving subcutaneous fixed doses, and Kempeni explained that "subcutaneous self administration is a promising approach for D2E7 delivery."
 Ex.
 1003, 3; Ex.
 1004, 1; see Ex.
 1006 ¶¶ 54-55.